tech-takkwatanabe/npm-attack-detect-project/README.md

 ## 📖 Overview

-This tool detects npm packages compromised in the Shai-Hulud supply chain attack reported by [Socket.dev](https://socket.dev/blog/shai-hulud-strikes-again-v2) within your projects.
+This tool detects npm packages compromised in supply chain attacks (like Shai-Hulud) within your projects.
+It uses blacklists based on security reports from sources like [Socket.dev](https://socket.dev/blog/shai-hulud-strikes-again-v2).

 **⚠️ IMPORTANT: This tool is designed to verify whether packages "already installed" in your project are safe.**